 - 3.1 When determining an application for a premises licence, particularly when considering appropriate conditions and operating hours, the following sections of the Statement of Licensing Policy (the policy) and Section 182 Guidance (the guidance) are especially relevant: - 3.2 Where applications have given rise to representations, any appropriate conditions should normally focus on the most sensitive periods.
+For example, the most sensitive period for people being disturbed by unreasonably loud music is at night and into the early morning when residents in adjacent properties may be attempting to go to sleep or are sleeping.
+This is why there is still a need for a licence for performances of live music between 11 pm and 8 am.
 In certain circumstances, conditions relating to noise immediately surrounding the premises may also prove appropriate to address any disturbance anticipated as customers enter and leave (paragraph 2.19 of the guidance).

 - 3.3 Sections 5.5.1 and 5.5.2 of the policy states: The Licensing Authority will deal with the issue of licensing hours on the individual merits of each application, but the presumption will be to grant the hours requested unless there are relevant objections to those hours raised on the basis of the licensing objectives. - 3.4 However, when issuing a licence with hours beyond midnight it is more likely that relevant representations will be made unless there are higher standards of control within operating schedules in order to promote the licensing objectives, especially for premises which are situated near residential areas or in areas where anti-social disorder takes place. - 3.5 Section 5.5.5 of the policy states: The terminal hours will normally be approved where the Applicant can show that the proposal would not adversely affect the licensing objectives unless, after hearing relevant representation the Licensing Authority believe it appropriate to restrict the hours required due to the nature of the activities and the amenity of the area.
 If the Licensing Committee or a sub-committee believes that granting longer hours would undermine the licensing objectives, it may reject the application or grant it with appropriate conditions and/or different hours from those requested. - 3.6 Section 3.8.1 of the Policy states: The Authority recognises the great variety of premises for which licences may be sought.
 These include theatres, members' clubs, sports clubs, cinemas, restaurants, pubs, nightclubs, cafes, takeaways, community halls, schools and off-licences.
 The Authority will not restrict access by children to any particular type of premises unless it is considered appropriate to do so in order to protect them from harm. - 3.7 Section 3.8.6 of the Policy states: When deciding whether or not to limit access to children the Licensing Authority will judge each application on its own individual merits.
-Examples which may give rise to concern in respect of children would include premises: - - □ where entertainment of an adult or sexual nature is provided - u where there is a strong element of gambling taking place - with a known association with drug taking or dealing - where there have been convictions of the current management for serving alcohol to those under 18 years - where the supply of alcohol for consumption on the premises is exclusive or primary purpose of the services provided at the premises - where there are unsupervised areas (for example toilets, beer gardens, play zones). - 3.8 The desired outcome is a determination of the application with reasons provided which relate to the four licensing objectives and when conditions are imposed, that these are appropriate to address the licensing objectives.
+Examples which may give rise to concern in respect of children would include premises: - - □ where entertainment of an adult or sexual nature is provided - □ where there is a strong element of gambling taking place - u with a known association with drug taking or dealing - where there have been convictions of the current management for serving alcohol to those under 18 years

+- where the supply of alcohol for consumption on the premises is exclusive or primary purpose of the services provided at the premises - □ where there are unsupervised areas (for example toilets, beer gardens, play zones). - 3.8 The desired outcome is a determination of the application with reasons provided which relate to the four licensing objectives and when conditions are imposed, that these are appropriate to address the licensing objectives.